Code-Institute-Submissions/Vannas-Beauty-Salon_MS1/README.md

 #
 ## UX

 The site is presented in a minimalist but effective way, providing all the information the user needs.
-In general, users can find out more about Vanna's Beauty Salon, its team, services and how to contact them, there is also a gallery where users can find inspiration in nail design or view works before and after appropriate treatments.
+In general, users can find out more about Vanna's Beauty Salon, its team, services and how to contact them, there is also a gallery where users can find inspiration in nail design.